priyapawar2/cms/readme.txt

-Build a CMS in with PHP and MySQL
+Build a CMS with PHP and MySQL